-Low price option – If you want to purchase a nice beginner model instrument, I recommend my Peccard Model violin.
+Low price option – If you want to purchase a nice beginner model instrument, I recommend my Matteo Violin.
 This instrument is the best quality beginner instrument I have ever played, and it will sound better than the rental instrument.
 You can’t beat the price on this violin for the quality of sound it produces.
 You can trade this violin anytime for any of my nicer quality instruments.

 Step 2 – Make sure you have a shoulder rest and rosin.

 The rental outfit comes with a shoulder rest/rosin, but every other violin package does not.
 Check out my purchase recommendations page for the shoulder rest/rosin that I recommend.

 Step 3 – Choose which violin lesson option is best for you.

 DVD/Video Lessons – I have put together hundreds of violin lessons and all of them are available on my website as a member.
 I have included everything there is to learning to play the violin properly with these resources and I will teach you how to play hundreds of songs with sheet music.
 You can learn at your own pace and the price is really great for the amount of content available!
 Lessons 1-10 are also available on my Violin Tutor Pro Series 1 DVD.

 Skype Lessons – Along with my membership lessons above, I include one free 30-minute monthly lesson on Skype.
 This allows me to watch you play online and give you specific tips and advice to help you progress.
 I also offer weekly 30-minute skype lessons at $25/lesson.
 All you need to do is set up a Skype account and have a webcam.
 If you don’t have a webcam, I highly recommend this option through Amazon.
 Email me with your time zone, day/time that works best for you, and your Skype ID if you are interested in setting up a lesson.
 If you email me at firstname.lastname@example.org, I will offer you the first lesson free!